Joseph Goebbels: Early life, education, and relationships

-At the University of Heidelberg, Goebbels wrote his doctoral thesis on Wilhelm von Schütz, a minor 19th-century romantic dramatist.
+At the University of Heidelberg Goebbels wrote his doctoral thesis on Wilhelm von Schütz, a minor 19th-century romantic dramatist.
 He had hoped to write his thesis under the supervision of Friedrich Gundolf, a literary historian.
 It did not seem to bother Goebbels that Gundolf was Jewish.
-Gundolf was no longer teaching, so directed Goebbels to associate professor Max Freiherr von Waldberg.
-Waldberg, also Jewish, recommended Goebbels write his thesis on Wilhelm von Schütz.
-After submitting the thesis and passing his oral examination, Goebbels earned his PhD in 1921.
-By 1940, he had written 14 books.
+As he was no longer teaching, Gundolf directed Goebbels to associate professor Max Freiherr von Waldberg.
+Waldberg, who was also Jewish, recommended Goebbels write his thesis on Wilhelm von Schütz.
+After submitting the thesis and passing his oral examination, Goebbels received his PhD on 21 April 1922.
+By 1940 he had written 14 books.

 Goebbels returned home and worked as a private tutor.
 He also found work as a journalist and was published in the local newspaper.
 His writing during that time reflected his growing antisemitism and dislike for modern culture.
-In the summer of 1922, he met and began a love affair with Else Janke, a schoolteacher.
+In the summer of 1922 he met and began a love affair with Else Janke, a schoolteacher.
 After she revealed to him that she was half-Jewish, Goebbels stated the "enchantment [was] ruined."
-Nevertheless, he continued to see her on and off until 1927.
+Nevertheless he continued to see her on and off until 1927.

 He continued for several years to try to become a published author.
 His diaries, which he began in 1923 and continued for the rest of his life, provided an outlet for his desire to write.
-The lack of income from his literary works (he wrote two plays in 1923, neither of which sold) forced him to take employment as a caller on the stock exchange and as a bank clerk in Cologne, a job he detested.
+The lack of income from his literary works – he wrote two plays in 1923, neither of which sold – forced him to take employment as a caller on the stock exchange and as a bank clerk in Cologne, a job he detested.
 He was dismissed from the bank in August 1923 and returned to Rheydt.
-During this period, he read avidly and was influenced by the works of Oswald Spengler, Fyodor Dostoyevsky, and Houston Stewart Chamberlain, the British-born German writer whose book The Foundations of the Nineteenth Century (1899) was one of the standard works of the extreme right in Germany.
-He also began to study the "social question" and read the works of Karl Marx, Friedrich Engels, Rosa Luxemburg, August Bebel and Gustav Noske.
-According to German historian Peter Longerich, Goebbels's diary entries from late 1923 to early 1924 reflected the writings of a man who was isolated, preoccupied with "religious-philosophical" issues, and lacked a sense of direction.
-Diary entries of mid-December 1923 forward show Goebbels was moving towards the Völkisch nationalist movement.
+During this period he read avidly and was influenced by the works of Oswald Spengler, Fyodor Dostoyevsky and Houston Stewart Chamberlain, the British-born German writer whose book The Foundations of the Nineteenth Century (1899) was one of the standard works of the extreme right in Germany.
+He also began to study the social question and read the works of Karl Marx, Friedrich Engels, Rosa Luxemburg, August Bebel and Gustav Noske.
+According to German historian Peter Longerich, Goebbels's diary entries from late 1923 to early 1924 reflected the writings of a man who was isolated, preoccupied with "religious-philosophical" issues and lacked a sense of direction.
+Diary entries from mid-December 1923 onwards show Goebbels was moving towards the Völkisch nationalist movement.